-Pre-Requisites: ADMT 1014 Preventive Maintenance & Inspection with a grade of C or better or equivalent placement; TECH 1303 Industrial Safety This course covers principles and fundamentals of the Air Brake systems used on heavy trucks.
+Pre-Requisites: ADMT 1014 Preventive Maintenance & Inspection with a grade of C or better or equivalent placement; TECH 1303 Industrial Safety with a grade of C or better or equivalent placement.

+This course covers principles and fundamentals of the Air Brake systems used on heavy trucks.
 The laboratory portion provides hands-on practice with diagnostic and repair skills including ABS based systems.
 This Course will practice and uphold all A.S.E./NATEF Standards.
 A lab fee is required.